KohnoseLami/Twitter_Frontend_API/README.md

 # 2023-02-03 Addendum
 This module is currently not maintained and the person who requested the pull has now quit parsing Twitter.
-I do Twitter self-bots for work, and I won't write about any further improvements or private APIs for mobile.
+I do Twitter self-bots for work, and I won't write about any further improvements or private APIs for mobile (maybe).

 If I were to leave some useful information here, the Twitter API v 1.1 endpoints would still all work as usual using the "auth_token" in the account credentials cookie and the TweetDeck Authorization token.
 (Bearer AAAAAAAAAAAAAAAAAAAAAF7aAAAAAAAASCiRjWvh7R5wxaKkFp7MM%2BhYBqM%3DbQ0JPmjU9F6ZoMhDfI4uTNAaQuTDm2uO9x3WFVr2xBZ2nhjdP0)

-The previous login program included in this module can be used to get the "auth _ token," but now logins using task.json are used.
+The previous login program included in this module can be used to get the "auth_token," but now logins using task.json are used.
 (Tip: The login API is the same for mobile and site (Why?
 LOL)) (API Keys: https://gist.github.com/shobotch/5160017)